 BNG Bank's bylaws restrict its ownership to the Dutch public sector.
 This ownership structure has been stable since 1925 and is unlikely to change, given the bank's mandate to act as a lender to the Dutch public sector.
-The bank's long-term loan portfolio was €85.4 billion as of end-June 2020, up €1.2 billion from year-end 2019 as a result of the higher demand for credit from municipalities following the coronavirus outbreak.
-Total new long-term lending amounted to €5.4 billion in the first half of 2020 (€0.8 billion lower than in the first half of 2019).
+The bank's long-term loan portfolio was €87.4 billion as of the end of December 2021, up €1.7 billion from year-end 2020.
+Total new long-term lending amounted to €12.8 billion in 2021, which was 9% higher than the 2020 level.
+This was driven by an elevated demand from the residential sector, in particular in the social housing sector.
+In the public sector the demand was lower during Covid in 2020 due to ample liquidity support, lower prefinancing needs and limited investment opportunities.
 Despite the major impact of the crisis on the healthcare sector, the support provided by the state and health insurers limited the negative effect on BNG Bank.

-The bank's market share of lending to local governments, housing associations and healthcare institutions (core clients) was 71% in terms of long-term lending production in 2019 (stable compared with that in 2018).
+The bank's market share of lending to local governments, housing associations and healthcare institutions (core clients) was 69% in terms of new long-term lending in 2021 (remained unchanged compared with that in 2020).
+The market shares of outstanding loans are lower, at approximately 61% for municipalities and 51% for housing associations.
 We expect the bank to maintain its position in the Dutch public-sector financing business given its mandate, ownership and advantageous funding costs compared with those of commercial banks.

 As a bank established with an explicit public policy mandate, BNG Bank benefits from an entrenched franchise in a niche market.
-These conditions may result in exceptional stability in terms of asset quality, capital and profitability, supporting the bank's ongoing operating performance and resulting in a very low risk profile.
-BNG Bank is also relatively insulated from a prolonged economic slowdown which may arise from the coronavirus outbreak.
+These conditions may result in exceptional stability in terms of asset quality, capital and profitability - despite a historically high one-off provision made in 2019, supporting the bank's ongoing operating performance and resulting in a very low risk profile.
+BNG Bank is also relatively insulated from a prolonged economic slowdown if it were to arise following the coronavirus outbreak.
 This feature is reflected in a qualitative positive adjustment of one notch in our scorecard.